DropD/mdebug/README.md

 This is a python utility module for expression debugging designed to be similar in use to C/C++ expression debugging macros.

-It allows you to define a function to which you can give an arbitraty python expression, this expression will be printed at runtime together with the result of the expression.
+It allows the user to define a function which takes an arbitrary expression to be printed with it's result and additional information.

+## Specialities
-The expression does not have to be escaped with quotes.
+ * it is not necessary to wrap expressions in quotes.
+ * the expression is executed in the context the debug function is called from, no eval calls are used.

 ## Usage Example: